 We realise that sometimes having to deal with different individuals, departments or tiers within the same organisation can be frustrating and tiring, but the point of Alternative Dispute Resolution (ADR) is that services such as IBAS exist to adjudicate when all else fails.

-We have arrangements with several gambling operators that we will not look at a dispute until you, as the customer, have been advised in writing that you should contact us or have been issued with a reference code or number to indicate that the company agrees it can do no more to resolve the dispute.
-Some operators will refuse to deal with IBAS on a dispute until they consider that their efforts to resolve the dispute have been exhausted.
+We have arrangements with a growing number of businesses that we will not look at a dispute until you, as their customer, have been advised in writing that you should contact us or have been issued with a 'deadlock' reference code or number to indicate that the company agrees it can do no more to resolve the dispute.
+Some businesses will refuse to deal with IBAS on a dispute until they consider that their efforts to resolve the dispute have been exhausted.

 The IBAS Case Management team and Adjudication Panel are also experienced and knowledgeable on gambling issues, so you do not need to go into great detail about how particular bets or games ought to work.

 When you complete an online or written adjudication form, we ask you to explain: